 SMT Reflow Soldering Temperature CurveNov 19, 2018 10:24:38 PM

-Reflow soldering is a vitally important step in the SMT process.
+Reflow soldering is an extremely vital step in the SMT(Surface Mount Technology) process.
 The temperature curve associated with the reflow is an essential parameter to control to ensure the correct connection of parts.
 The parameters of certain components will also directly impact the temperature curve selected for this step in the process.